s-victor/TinyPedal/docs/customization.md

 ## Application
-Application options can be accessed from `Config` menu in main window.
+Application options can be accessed from `Window` menu in main window.

     show_at_startup
 Show main window at startup, otherwise hides to tray icon.